Singapore Gambling Regulation

 Closing Thoughts

 The Common Gaming Houses Act is the piece of legislation that regulates most gambling activities in Singapore.
-Lotteries and sports betting are legal, with the proviso they are conducted by operators who have been authorized by the local authorities.
-As for land-based casinos, currently, Singapore has allowed casino operations only in the form of IRs, with only two operators being granted permission to run brick-and-mortar casinos in the country.
+Lotteries and sports betting are legal, provided they are conducted by operators who have been authorized by the local authorities.
+As for land-based casinos, Singapore currently allows casino operations only in the form of IRs, with just two operators being granted permission to run brick-and-mortar casinos in the country.

-Even though the legal land-based gambling options in Singapore are limited, when it comes to online gambling, things get even stricter.
+Even though the legal land-based gambling options in Singapore are limited, when it comes to online gambling things get even stricter.
 Under the Remote Gambling Act, conducting or participating in online gambling is illegal.
-Those who are found guilty of online gambling may face harsh penalties, with the law inflicting punishments on players, operators, and ISPs that do not abide by the Remote Gambling Act.
-Although the government is considering changes to the current legislative framework, the main goal is to put into effect even stricter regulations on the gambling industry in Singapore.
+Those who are found guilty of online gambling may face harsh penalties, with the law imposing punishments on players, operators, and ISPs that do not abide by the Remote Gambling Act.
+Although the government is considering changes to the current legislative framework, the main goal is to implement even stricter regulations on the gambling industry in Singapore.